GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/07.661-670/10.Christ-for-the-World/docs.md

 ---
+title: |
-title: 670.
-Christ for the World
+    670. Christ for the World - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 670.
+Christ for the World.
+Christ for the world we sing; The world to Christ we bring, With loving zeal;  The poor, and them that mourn, The faint and overborne, Sin sick and sorrow worn, Whom Christ doth heal.
+    keywords:  |
-    keywords: Christ in Song, Christ for the World, Christ for the world we sing,
+        Christ in Song, adventhymnals, advent hymnals, Christ for the World, Christ for the world we sing.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 670. CHRIST FOR THE WORLD
+####  Christ in Song,

 ```txt
 1.